LuisRodrigoArce-Valdes/markdown-cv/index.md

 **University of California Santa Cruz - NOAA Southwest Fisheries Science Center**

 Technological innovations for the conservation and reproduction of marine fish species with emphasis on Totoaba (*Totoaba macdonaldi*).
-<a> Search and development of microhaplotype genetic markers for totoaba using ddRADseq. </a>
+Search and development of microhaplotype genetic markers for totoaba using ddRADseq.
-<a> Standardization of totoaba microhaplotype genotyping using GTseq. </a>
+Standardization of totoaba microhaplotype genotyping using GTseq.

 `2015`
 **Universidad Autónoma de Baja California**